lightbend/fdp-sample-applications/README.md

 # Scaling

 Both Akka and Kafka Streams implementations are in JVM implementations.
-If the source of streams is Kafka, they both can be deployed as a cluster.
+Given that the source of streams is Kafka, they both can be deployed as a cluster.
-Fig below shows Kafka Streams cluster.
+The Figure below shows Kafka Streams cluster.
 Akka Streams implementation can be scaled the same way

 ![scaling](images/Kafkastreamsclusters.png)

 # Prerequisites

-Overall implement relies on Kafka (current version is 11) and requires kafka to be installed.
+This application relies on Kafka (current version is 1.0) and requires a Kafka deployment available.
-It uses 2 queues:
+It uses 2 topics:
-* `models_data` - queue used for sending data
+* `models_data` - topic used for sending data
-* `models_models` - queue used for sending models
+* `models_models` - topic used for sending models
-Model provider and data provider applications check if their corresponding queues exist.
-Run them first if not sure whether queues exist
+Model provider and data provider applications check if their corresponding topics exist.
+Run them first if not sure whether the topics exist.

 It also relies on InfluxDB/Grafana for visualization.
 Both need to be installed before running applications

-For InfluxDB database `serving` with retentionPolicy `default` is used.
-Application checks on startup whether the database exists and create it, if necessary
+For InfluxDB, the database `serving` with retentionPolicy `default` is used.
+The application checks on startup whether the database exists and create it, if necessary.
-Application also ensures that Grafana data source and dashboard definitions exist and create them, in necessary
+The application also ensures that the Grafana data source and dashboard definitions exist and create them, if necessary.

 # Build the code

 We recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) for managing and building the code.
 The project is organized as several modules:

-* `data` - some data files for running the applications
-* `images` - diagrams used for this document
-* `akkaserver` - Akka Streams implementation of model serving
+* `akkaServer` - Akka Streams implementation of model serving
 * `client` - Data and model loader used to run either Akka or Kafka streams application
-* `configuration` - Shared configurations anf InfluxDB support (see prerequisites)
+* `configuration` - Shared configurations and InfluxDB support (see [prerequisites](#Prerequisites))
 * `model` - Implementation of both Tensorflow anf PMML models.
 * `protobufs` - Shared models in protobuf format.
 * `server` -  Kafka Streams implementation of model serving.

+Additionally, the following folders are used:

+* `data` - some data files for running the applications
+* `images` - diagrams used for this document

 The build is done via SBT